aumehta/aumehta/README.md

 ## Here's a little about me:

-- 🔭 I'm a Junior studying CS @ CWRU
+- 🔭 I'm a Data Engineer @ Sprout Social

-- 👨‍💻 I'm currently an Product Engineering Intern @ NameCoach, a Research Student @ Cleveland Clinic, the founder and president of ACM-W @ CWRU , and the Co-President of Girls Who Code @ CWRU

 - 📫 You can reach me @ **mehtaarohi@gmail.com**